How To Enable Developer Mode On Samsung Smart TV

 It is therefore quite understandable if you want a Samsung Smart TV as a consumer.
 As well as, as an entrepreneur, it is unsurprising if you would want your users to access your content through a Samsung Smart TV.
 Whichever might be the case, you are likely to need to know how to enable the Developer Mode on Samsung Smart TVs.

 Why would you need to enable Developer Mode in Samsung Smart TVs?

 The standard TV user is not very likely to be concerned with enabling developer mode in their Smart TV.
-As a samsung smart tv developer though, it might be necessary during testing apps on target devices.
+As a samsung tv app developer though, it might be necessary during testing apps on target devices.
 With a Samsung Smart TV, however, you might need to know how to enable developer mode, even as a mere viewer.
 Let me illustrate why.

 Tizen is an operating system that has been developed by Samsung Electronics.
 As Samsung smartphones are powered by Android, and their wearable devices are on Wear OS, Tizen OS mainly comes into play with the Samsung Smart TVs.
 Samsung uses Tizen as the sole proprietary operating system for their Smart TV devices.
 Architecturally, Tizen is a brilliant OS that compliments the technological finesse of Samsung hardware.

 However, the caveat lies in the fact that Tizen OS is not a very widely used platform, unlike Android.
 A majority of web apps as well as TV apps are often developed with a focus on Android.
 As a user, it is often possible that you do not find your desirable apps in the Tizen Store.
 While being a part of an enterprise targeting Smart TV users, you would need to develop Tizen apps for your platform, as a user, you might need to install APK files of your desired apps in your Samsung Smart TV.
 For either of these tasks, you are going to need to know how to enable the Developer Mode in a Samsung Smart TV.